Medical Malpractice: Phoenix Medical Malpractice Attorney

 - You suffered an injury;

 - The medical professional’s breach directly and approximately caused the injury.

-To establish liability in a medical malpractice case, the plaintiff must prove that the doctor, nurse, hospital, etc. was at fault for his/her injuries by performing in a substandard way.
-Some of the possibilities depend upon the particular type of practice involved and whether the doctor is a specialist, or at least holds himself or herself out to be one.
+To establish liability in a medical malpractice case, the plaintiff must prove that the doctor, nurse, hospital, etc., was at fault for their injuries by performing in a substandard way.
+Some of the possibilities depend upon the particular type of practice involved and whether the doctor is a specialist or at least holds themself out to be one.
 But malpractice can generally be divided into these three categories:

 When you come to a doctor with a physical ailment or complaint, you rely on the expertise that you are entitled to expect from a physician.
-Failing to properly read an X-ray, missing abnormalities on a blood test, and failing to perform necessary tests that would have disclosed the problem are just some of the specific examples that can lead to an improper diagnosis.
+Failing to properly read an X-ray, missing abnormalities on a blood test, and failing to perform necessary tests that would have disclosed the problem are some examples that can lead to an improper diagnosis.

-Again, the possibilities are endless when it comes to the specific mistakes physicians can make while you are under their care.
-The mistake could be in the manner in which the treatment is administered, or in the choice of which treatment should be applied in your case.
-Sometimes the mistake is more obvious and incredibly gross, such as operating on the wrong patient or on the wrong side of a patient’s body.
+Again, the possibilities regarding the specific mistakes physicians can make while you are under their care are endless.
+The mistake could be in how the treatment is administered or in choosing which treatment should be applied in your case.
+Sometimes the mistake is more obvious and incredibly gross, such as operating on the wrong patient or the wrong side of a patient’s body.
 Doctors have performed a coronary artery bypass graft on the wrong artery, provided a blood transfusion using the wrong blood type, improperly administered anesthesia, and the list could go on and on.

-When a physician advises you as to treatment options, he or she has an obligation to inform you of known risks associated with each of those options.
-The American Medical Association has guidelines to ensure that patients not only give consent but give informed consent.
-This includes the risks and benefits of a proposed treatment, alternative treatments, and foregoing treatment.
+When a physician advises you as to treatment options, they must inform you of known risks associated with each of those options.
+The American Medical Association has guidelines to ensure that patients not only give informed consent but also give informed consent.
+This includes the risks and benefits of a proposed treatment, alternative treatments, and preceding treatment.
 Failure to advise you of these risks and benefits could support a claim for medical malpractice.